What comes to mind when you hear the term “Digital Nomad”?

 It was late 2018 and I was listening to Laura deliver the keynote speech during a business conference in Bangkok, Thailand.

 But this was not your typical business conference.
 It was the annual DCBKK event; a pilgrimage for hundreds of established location independent entrepreneurs.
-In other words: this was an event full of the real life characters from the photos above.
+Said differently: this was an event full of the supposed characters from the beach office photos.
+The real life characters.

 Every earlobe in the room tingled with envy as Laura told her story.
 She had transitioned from stressed out CEO to time abundant investor in her wildly successful software startup.
-She had done what so many of us were longing to do: to completely remove yourself from your business.
+She had done what so many of us were longing to do when she completely removed herself from her business.

 The room was silent as she dropped her punchline: